YosysHQ/yosys/docs/source/yosys_internals/flow/model_checking.rst

 Other applications include checking if a module conforms to interface standards.

-The ``sat`` command in Yosys can be used to perform Symbolic Model Checking.
+The :cmd:ref:`sat` command in Yosys can be used to perform Symbolic Model Checking.

 Checking techmap
 ~~~~~~~~~~~~~~~~